 Published a year after the Soviet-funded takeover and just before Somoza’s death in 1980, Nicaragua Betrayed is for many reasons a pivotal book on foreign policy in Latin America (available in Spanish as Nicaragua Traicionada).
 Without his account—impeccably communicated with the support of US journalist Jack Cox—there would be a gaping hole in history.
 International organizations such as the Organization of American States (OAS) and the Washington Office on Latin America (WOLA), along with major media outlets, have shown their socialist loyalties and distorted what happened in 1970s Nicaragua.

 The book is a red pill, because it upturns the popular narrative and puts the reader at odds with the hip view of heroic revolutionaries fighting a David-versus-Goliath struggle.
 What a fairy tale that is, and Somoza demonstrates the socialist infiltration of the US State Department and the naiveté and deceit of Carter, whom he describes as a high-school dropout.
-(Unfortunately, that State Department’s socialist inclination remains, as Steve Hecht has documented in the Impunity Observer.)
+(Unfortunately, the State Department’s socialist inclination remains, as Steve Hecht has documented in the Impunity Observer.)

 While Marxist terrorists were invading Nicaragua and even holding the entire National Assembly hostage, no one in the OAS defended Somoza and democratic governance.
 Somoza even publicly announced he would retire as president and chief of the military at the end of his term in 1981, but that was not enough for his ideological enemies.